ANY UPDATES ON POTENTIAL 2023 PROGRAM CANCELLATION WILL BE POSTED HERE.

 Co-taught by Emily Hughes, University of Iowa College of Law Associate Dean for Academic Affairs and Professor and Bouma Fellow in Law, in conjunction with Peter Persaud, Adjunct Professor and Local Chief Public Defender.
 This course analyzes the criminal procedure systems in France and the United States through hands-on exercises and discussion.
 The class begins by investigating a simulated crime scene.
 Assuming roles in France and the United States (such as prosecutor, defense attorney, and judge), students take charge of the prosecution and defense of the individual(s) alleged to have committed the crime.
 Conducting simultaneous prosecutions in France and the United States in order to understand each criminal procedure system -- from investigation through pre-trial -- students will analyze and compare the roles of the prosecutor, defense attorney, judge, jury, and police in both countries.

 Any student needing accommodation should contact Dean Wing prior to submitting the application.
 France, like many European countries, has many older buildings that do not meet newer accessibility standards.
-The Villa Regina hotel where everyone will stay and where classes are held is fully accessible, and some parts of Paris and Arcachon are fully accessible.
+The Villa Regina hotel where everyone will stay and the Startway building where classes are held are fully accessible, and some parts of Paris and Arcachon are fully accessible.
 French trains, buses, taxis and many tourist attractions are not usually accessible.
 Students requiring assistance with flights should make requests directly through the airline.

 The $200 deposit paid with submission of the program application is nonrefundable, unless the program is cancelled.
-The remainder of the program fee is nonrefundable after April 20, 2021, except in case of certifiable personal medical emergency or if the program is cancelled
+The remainder of the program fee is nonrefundable after April 20, 2023, except in case of certifiable personal medical emergency or if the program is cancelled.

-The program was cancelled in 2020 due to COVID-19.
-The University of Iowa College of Law reserves the right to cancel the program should circumstances warrant such, including lack of sufficient registrations, or acts of war.
+The program was cancelled in 2020, 2021, and 2022 due to COVID-19.
+The University of Iowa College of Law reserves the right to cancel the program should circumstances warrant such, including global pandemic, lack of sufficient registrations, or acts of war.
 In the event of cancellation, all fees and deposits paid will be refunded within twenty days of the cancellation.
-The program director will assist the students in finding another suitable program, if the students so desire.
+The program director will assist the students in finding another suitable program, if the students so desire and such programs are in operation.

 Terrorism remains a worldwide potential problem.
 For up-to-date information about travel and security conditions, visit travel.state.gov.
 If the State Department issues an alert or warning applicable to France before or during the program, we will notify all participants.
 If a student withdraws prior to the commencement of the program due to an alert or warning, the student will receive a full refund of all monies advanced within twenty days of their withdrawal.
 If a student withdraws during the course of the program due to an alert or warning, or if the program is terminated, students will be refunded fees paid, except for room and board payments utilized prior to the date of termination or withdrawal.